tmdang1101/Sudoku/README.md

 ### BetaVersion

 - Running BetaVersion_Main.java will create a nice looking Sudoku board, but it doesn't actually work, yet.
 - This is what I wanted it to look like.
-The end version of the game is just a bunch of buttons, although the game does work.
-I didn't figure out how I can combine the two so that the buttons would work and I would also get good-looking graphics.
+The game still works fine.